Money and duty free for Uganda

 • Goods up to the value of US$500 (returning residents).

-Narcotics, pornography, counterfeit items, cultural artefacts and explosives are not permitted.
+Narcotics, pornography, used underwear, used computers and appliances, counterfeit items, cultural artefacts and explosives are not permitted.
 Some medication may also be restricted; check before you travel.

 You must obtain a permit to import hunting weapons, live animals, fruit, flowers, cuttings or seeds.